The Different Types of Auto Transport Carriers: Open vs. Enclosed

 Preparing Your Vehicle for Either Method

-- Wash the Vehicle: This ensures an accurate inspection at pickup.
+- Wash the Vehicle: Ensures an accurate inspection at pickup

-- Disable Alarms: Prevent your battery from dying during the trip.
+- Disable Alarms: Prevents battery drain during the trip

-Whether you choose the economy of Open Transport or the white-glove service of Enclosed Transport, SouthWest Auto Transport has you covered.
-We have access to a massive network of vetted carriers in both categories.
-We check their insurance certificates, safety ratings, and equipment capabilities to ensure your vehicle is in good hands.
+Whether you choose the economy of open transport or the white-glove service of enclosed, SouthWest Auto Transport has you covered.
+We have access to a massive vetted network in both categories.
+We check insurance certificates, safety ratings, and equipment capabilities to ensure your vehicle is in good hands every mile of the journey.